naturalatlas/tilestrata/README.md

 ## Writing TileStrata Plugins

+All plugins allow optional `init` and `destroy` lifecycle methods that will be called at startup and teardown.
+The first argument will be the [TileServer](#tileserver) instance, and the second will be the `callback`.

 ### Writing Request Hooks

 A request hook implementation needs one method: `reqhook`.
-Optionally it can include an `init` method that gets called when the server is initializing.
 The hook's "req" will be a [http.IncomingMessage](http://nodejs.org/api/http.html#http_http_incomingmessage) and "res" will be the [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse).
 This makes it possible to respond without even getting to the tile-serving logic (just don't call the callback).

 ```js
 module.exports = function(options) {